mdyzma/mdyzma.github.io/_posts/2017-10-14-python-app-and-jenkins.md

 Free style jobs chaining was common practice before.
 Its advantage was simplicity.
 Click here and there, add bash command to the form on the project page and voila.
 But when project reaches several dozens of stages communicating them becomes nightmare.

 Much better approach is to move stages and their logic into separate `groovy` script.
 In scripted pipelines script is again block of code pasted in the projects form on Jenkins site.
 Single steps of the pipeline are encoded in Jenkins scripted language resembling `groovy`, so we have part of the pipeline moved to the cohesive script and use Jenkins internal structures, but it shares same disadvantage as previous solution.
-It exists only in Jenkinses local configuration files.
+It exists only in Jenkins local configuration files.
 Once your Jenkins installation is gone, so is your pipeline.

-Best solution is to keep everything under version control.
+The best solution is to keep everything under version control.
 In special files describing entire pipeline to any Jenkins instance.
 This is so called **declarative pipeline**.
 Let's create special `Jenkinsfile` and put there some basic pipeline from the tutorial.

 ## Setting up GitHub project